mkochenough/base-docker/README.md

 # base-docker

 Docker container images serving as base images for all my other images.
-Currently the base images are based on Debian Jessie image.
+Currently the base images are based on Debian Stretch image.

 ## Building